AdobeDocs/destination-sdk.en/help/docs-framework/self-service-template.md

 ## Data usage and governance {#data-usage-governance}

 All [!DNL Adobe Experience Platform] destinations are compliant with data usage policies when handling your data.
-For detailed information on how [!DNL Adobe Experience Platform] enforces data governance, see [Data Governance in Real-time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/privacy/data-governance-overview.html).
+For detailed information on how [!DNL Adobe Experience Platform] enforces data governance, see the [Data Governance overview](https://experienceleague.adobe.com/docs/experience-platform/data-governance/home.html).

 ## Additional resources